kinjames/30-days-js/day05/READMe.md

-This folder contains questions and answers on arrays.
+This folder contains questions and answerss on arrays.